 Calliper (or rim) bicycle brakes include side or center pull calliper brakes, and v-brakes.
 Although these different braking styles are slightly different, they all operate by applying braking force to the rim of the wheel via rubber brake pads.

 In most cases, this is accomplished by squeezing brake levers mounted on the bicycle handlebars - thus contracting brake cables and forcing the brake pads to press against the rim.

 Rim brakes offer more modulation than pedal brakes, but have the tendency to lose their power in overly wet or muddily conditions.
 Despite the growing popularity of disc brakes on many different styles of bikes, road bicycles still come equipped with the side-pull calliper brake.
 This is due to the fact that road bike tires are so skinny and slick, that applying aggressive braking pressure to the wheels would simply cause the tires to skid out anyway!

 Advantages Of Calliper Brakes

-Braking systems involving the rims of the bicycle wheels are very common, and have a number of advantages.
+Braking systems involving the rims of the bicycle wheels are very common and have several advantages.
 They are